 The question I have considered for a long time is not how much I will be able to afford in retirement but what do I want to be able to do when the time comes.
 The senior years are always painted as times where you can not do very much and you are beset by illness.
 That is the picture most people paint and believe but I’m not convinced that getting old means getting dull and becoming limited.

 she didn’t see her advancing years as a reason to give up on the fun life should bring

-The inspiration I get for this is every where and I will give you an example.
+The inspiration I get for this is everywhere and I will give you an example.
 Back when I worked in a gym I knew several members who looked and lived so much younger than their ages.
-Two brothers of 60 were much fitter than me, out running me in fitness classes and also outside of the gym because they just got on with life.
+Two brothers of 60 were much fitter than me, they were out running me in fitness classes and also outside of the gym because they just got on with life.
 They looked twenty years younger and acted 30 years younger.

-Another lady was 80 yet on holiday she went skiing, not some idle gentle pursuit because skiing is basically falling down a mountain trying to stay upright.
-She wasn’t as loud as the brothers but she too lived her life, she didn’t see her advancing years as a reason to give up on the fun life should bring.
+Another lady was 80 yet on holiday she went skiing, which is not some idle gentle pursuit because skiing is basically falling down a mountain trying to stay upright.
+She wasn’t as loud as the brothers but she too lived her life to the full, she didn’t see her advancing years as a reason to give up on the fun life should bring.

 I took from them that every day must contain more than just 3 solid meals, because this isn’t enough to grow strong.
 Each day must also contain challenges which you strive to overcome.
 Your body is always following the example you set.
 If you set your sights higher then your body knows it must become stronger, but if you set your sights at the same level or lower then your body will either stagnate or become weaker.

-Without the urge to improve your body will literally become weak
+Without the urge to improve your body will become weak

 So my plans for retirement have a lot more to do with how much I will be able to do instead of how much I will be able to afford.
-My logic is that if I am fit and healthy enough that I can do things and create experiences and fun then I will be happy.
+My logic is that if I am fit and healthy enough that I can do things I enjoy and create fun experiences then I will be happy.